Environmental Impact Assessment Ordinance

 Impact Assessment

-2.7 If, due to site constraints and other factors, only preservation in part is possible, this must be fully justified with alternative proposals or layout designs which confirm the impracticability of total preservation.
+2.7 If, due to site constraints and other factors, only preservation in part is possible, this shall be fully justified with alternative proposals or layout designs which confirm the impracticability of total preservation.

-2.8 Total destruction must be taken as the very last resort in all cases and shall only be recommended with a meticulous and careful analysis balancing the interest of preserving the archaeological, historical, architectural and other cultural values as against that of the community as a whole.
+2.8 Total destruction shall be taken as the very last resort in all cases and shall only be recommended with a meticulous and careful analysis balancing the interest of preserving the archaeological, historical, architectural and other cultural values as against that of the community as a whole..

 Mitigation Measures

-2.14 A practical programme and funding proposal for the implementation of the recommended mitigation measures shall be included as part of the assessment.
-These shall form an integral part of the overall development programme and financing of the proposed project.
-Competent professionals must be engaged to design and carry out the mitigation measures.
+2.12 A practical programme proposal for the implementation of the recommended mitigation measures shall be included as part of the assessment.
+This shall form an integral part of the overall development programme of the proposed project.
+Competent professionals or experts must be engaged to design and carry out the mitigation measures.

 3. Potential Contaminated Land Issues

-3.1 For all development and redevelopment projects listed under Schedule 2, Part I and Schedule 3, the applicant who is preparing an EIA report as stipulated in Clause 6 of the Environmental Impact Assessment Ordinance, shall give consideration to historical land uses which have the potential to cause or have caused land contamination.
+3.1 Existence of pollutants on land may be due to natural occurrence or contamination by anthropogenic activities.
+For all development and redevelopment projects listed under Part I of Schedule 2 and Schedule 3, the applicant who is preparing an EIA report shall give consideration to historical land uses which have the potential to cause or have caused land contamination.
 Such uses include, but are not limited to, the following:

-3.2 For all decommissioning projects as designated under Schedule 2, Part II, the above requirements apply regardless of the historical land use.
+3.2 For all decommissioning projects under Part II of Schedule 2, the above requirements apply regardless of the historical land use.

 3.3 For development or re-development projects adjacent to landfill, the applicant shall note the following additional specific requirements when the need for a landfill gas (LFG) hazard assessment is confirmed:

-2. design suitable precautionary / protection measures to render the proposed development as safe as reasonably practicable;
+- design suitable precautionary/protection measures to render the proposed development as safe as reasonably practicable;

-3. ensure that the precautionary / protection measures will be implemented and constructed in accordance with the design;
+- ensure that the precautionary/protection measures will be implemented and constructed in accordance with the design;

-4. establish a maintenance and monitoring programme for ensuring the continued performance of the implementation protection measures.
+- establish a maintenance and monitoring programme for ensuring the continued performance of the implemented protection measures.

 The LFG hazard assessment shall be carried out and completed for submission to the Director for vetting at the early planning stage of the project.
 The early completion of the assessment study will ensure that the identified protection measures be considered and incorporated in to the overall design process for the proposed development.